• About

 Korean Beauty Store hung hom

 These are random beauty stores around the city.
-Like street pharmacies, you won’t know when you’ll bump into one.
+You won’t know when you’ll bump into one like a street pharmacy.
 It’s usually by chance.
-The difference between street pharmacies and street beauty stores is that these stores only sell skincare and makeup brands.
-They sell all kinds of K-beauty products and you can expect to find things like:
+The primary difference between street pharmacies and street beauty stores is that the latter specialize in selling skincare and makeup products.
+They sell all kinds of K-beauty products, and you can expect to find things like:

 • Serum